ansforge/IG-fhir-medicosocial-transfert-donnees-dui/389-mapping---projet-personnalisé/ig/StructureDefinition-tddui-consent-accord.md

 **Usages:**

 * Refer to this Profile: [TDDUI CarePlan Projet Perso](StructureDefinition-tddui-careplan-projet-perso.md)
+* Examples for this Profile: [Consent/tddui-consent-accord-example](Consent-tddui-consent-accord-example.md)

-You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/ans.fhir.fr.tddui|current/StructureDefinition/tddui-consent)
+You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/ans.fhir.fr.tddui|current/StructureDefinition/tddui-consent-accord)

 ### Formal Views of Profile Content